JacobGarneau/cart263/projects/project2/final/README.md

-# Project 2 - Anything
+# Project 2 - Phoenix of the Arctic

 ## Artist's Statement